xBlade58/smart-meter-platform-page/specification/2_DataModel/overview.md

 ### MeterIndividual

-A _MeterIndividual_ is a actual individual device which can be identified individually.
+A _MeterIndividual_ is a actual individual device which can be identified typically as one piece of hardware with a own serial number.
 It is an instance of a _PhysicalMeterElement_.

 ## Actual Implementation of the data model